Small business management guide

 The core skills that help small business managers succeed include:

-- Clear and transparent communication with your team, customers, and suppliers
+- Communicate clearly with your team, customers, and suppliers to keep everyone aligned on priorities and expectations.

-- Strategic thinking to plan for both short-term needs and long-term growth
+- Think strategically by planning for both short-term needs and long-term growth to stay competitive.

 1. Create a business plan